stadium-software/repeater-datagrid/editable.md

 ## Bulk Processing

-When users change the data in controls that have a "Change" event, we can process the changed data immediately or store it in a session for later processing.
-However, TextBoxes do not have event handlers.
-So, when we add such controls to the *Repeater*, there is no way to know when users change their values and then navigate away from the page by sorting or using the DataGrid paging controls.

-This problem can be overcome by
+Bulk data editing can be achived by

 1. Disabling the paging and sorting features
-2. Adding a "Save & Next" button above the DataGrid
+2. Adding a "Save & Next" button above the DataGrid (perhaps in conjunction with other navigation buttons, such as "Skip Page", for example)
-3. Processing the page data in the Button.Click event handler
+3. Processing page data in the Button.Click event handler
 4. Navigating the user to the next page after processing the data

 ![](images/BulkProcessingView.gif)